-Of all of the banks offering investment services, Smart Investor most closely resembles other specialist fund supermarkets in terms of the products and services on offer.
+Of all of the banks offering investment services, Smart Investor most closely resembles other specialist investment platforms in terms of the products and services on offer.

 Members can log in to read our analysis.
-If you're not already a Which? member, you can take a one month trial to Which?
-Money for £1 to get instant access to all our reviews and results.
+If you're not already a member, join Which? and get full access to these results and all our reviews.